Get a Bluetooth speaker that lets you listen to your music anywhere

 - No water-resistance

-Anker leads the pack when it comes to inexpensive accessories, and they have four great cheap speakers to choose from.
-"Cheap" doesn't mean "junk" here; these are well-built products that can withstand your day to day use.
+Anker leads the pack for inexpensive accessories, and they have four great cheap speakers to choose from.
+"Cheap" doesn't mean "junk" here; these are well-built products that can withstand your day-to-day use.
 The best speaker for most people will be the standard Anker SoundCore 2.
-This is a compact speaker that offers 24 hours of battery, 12 watts of sound, and surprisingly good bass for the size.
+This compact speaker offers 24 hours of battery, 12 watts of sound, and surprisingly good bass for the size.

 Pros: